 Acquisition.
 The City of Tulsa has a repetitive loss acquisition program to purchase repeatedly flooded properties.
-This voluntary program offers owners who are in this situation a way out.
+This voluntary program offers owners who are in this situation with a way out.
 The City applies to FEMA for funds using the Hazard Mitigation Grant Program.
-Once the grant is awarded, the property is appraised as if it were not a flooded property and the offer for the property is based on this appraisal.
+Once the grant is awarded, the property is appraised as if it were not a flooded property, and the offer for the property is based on this appraisal.
 In addition to getting the best possible price, the owner receives moving expenses, a \$1,000 stipend for purchasing a home outside the floodplain, and a 30-day rent free period after closing in which to move.
 All closing costs and other fees are paid by the City.
 Once the owner has moved out, the home is demolished and restored as open space to protect the natural and beneficial function of the floodplain.
-If you would like more information about this program contact the Customer Care Center at (918) 596-7777.
+To get more information about this program, contact the Customer Care Center at (918) 596-7777.

-Acquisition is usually not feasible or cost effective for areas of shallow flooding, as in RLA #19.
-If a property is located in a FEMA Floodway or Special Flood Hazard Area, demolition, acquisition and relocation may be feasible and cost-effective.
+Acquisition is usually not feasible or cost effective for areas of shallow flooding or commercial properties, as in RLA #36.

 Elevate Your Structure.
-Elevating the structure is only suitable for areas of shallow flooding, and is usually not feasible or cost-effective for masonry homes built on concrete slabs.
+Elevating the structure is only suitable for areas of shallow flooding, and is usually not feasible or cost-effective for commercial masonry structures built on concrete slabs, as in RLA #36.
 It can sometimes be cost-effective for wood frame buildings on crawlspaces.
-Most likely, none of the homes in RLA #19 are candidates for elevation.